The Chosen Adventures: Casting

 In mid-September 2024, Deadline announced that the voice case members would include Paul Walter Hauser, Yvonne Orji, and Jordin Sparks, along with several Chosen cast members including Jonathan Roumie, Paras Patel, Elizabeth Tabish, Noah James, Joey Vahedi, Yasmine Al-Bustami, Brandon Potter and George H. Xanthis.
 In September 2025, Hauser was named as Sheep, Orji as Pigeon, Romy Fay as Abby, Jude Zarzaur as Joshua, Danny Nuci as Abba, and Zehra Fazal as Eema.
 Sparks was later cast as the character Fish.

 Sparks said that she was drawn to the project by its mix of humor and faith, stating that "I love anytime I can connect what I do for a living—acting, humor—with something that infuses the world with a little more Jesus..."

 Filming

-The series consisted of 14 11-minute episodes.
+The series currently consists of 14 11-minute episodes.

 Release

 In February 2025, 5&2 Studios entered into a wide-ranging deal with Amazon MGM Studios that would give Amazon Prime Video exclusive distribution rights for The Chosen Adventures and other future film projects set in The Chosen universe including The Chosen in the Wild with Bear Grylls and Joseph of Egypt.
 The series premiered exclusively on Prime Video on October 17, 2025 in the United States, United Kingdom, Latin America, Canada, Australia, New Zealand and sub-Saharan Africa.
 On October 31, the Christian streaming company Minno was granted distribution rights to the series.